LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Experiments

 \subsection{Object-level Synthesis}

-We conduct our object-level synthesis experiments on the nine common traffic objects in our \datasetname{} dataset.
-As shown in \cref{tab:exp_selfdata}, our \name{} still significantly outperforms the baseline renderer by a large margin over all the metrics, except for the C-D and the F-score, on all nine categories.
-Furthermore, the qualitative visualization in \cref{fig:self-data-res} evidence that our approach produces significantly higher quality point clouds than the baseline.
-Our ray-drop also clearly enhances realism.
+We conduct object-level synthesis experiments on the nine common traffic objects in our \datasetname{} dataset.
+As shown in \cref{tab:results}, our \name{} still significantly outperforms the baseline renderers by a large margin over all the metrics on all nine categories.
+Furthermore, the qualitative visualization in \cref{fig:self-data-res} evidence that our approach produces significantly high-quality point clouds.

-We conjecture that the better C-D and F-score of the baseline are due to the fact that it generates overly dense point clouds, as can be seen in~\cref{fig:self-data-res}, which is favorable to these two metrics.
-To verify this, we further compute the Earth Mover's Distance (EM-D)~\cite{rubner2000EMD}\footnote{We utilize the implementation of \href{https://github.com/daerduoCarey/PyTorchEMD}{PyTorchEMD}.}, which considers the probability distribution of the points and is more robust to outliers.
-Furthermore, we also monitor the ratio of the number of generated points $n_{novel}$ to that of the actual point cloud $n_{real}$.
-Specifically, we define the error {

-} As can be observed in \cref{tab:exp_selfdata}, our \name{} significantly outperforms the baseline in these two metrics, thus validating our conjecture and confirming the effectiveness of our model.
-Altogether, our model not only yields high-quality geometry but also learns realistic LiDAR patterns.